 Notwithstanding the scrutinized attention to the centralized killings of disabled persons by the doctors in the Third Reich during the Nuremberg trials, and the subsequent trials in Germany in the 1960s, the victims of the euthanasia program were commemorated as appropriate for decades.
 Similar to the topic of the Holocaust, the wider understanding of the nazi crimes against humanity became a part of German society as late as the 1980s.
 More than that, the volunteers and civil enthusiasts were the moving force of this shift of public awareness.
 After realizing the importance of the area where now the Berlin Philharmonie stood, the proactive Berliners used to organize a series of public campaigns in the 1980s aimed to attract attention to the topic.
 In 1987 with the help of the Central Council of the Jews in Germany, the activists managed to run an exhibition inside a bus on an empty spot of land next to the Philharmonie.

 In 1987, the authorities decided to put the sculpture of American architect Richard Serra in front of the Philharmonie.
 The sculpture made of two parallel curved steel plates thirteen meters long, which is now known as the memorial on the site of T-4, had a complex history.
 It was initially called ‘Berlin curves’ and had no correlation with either of these locations or the victims of the Nazi regime.
-Serra created it for the ‘Der Unverbrauchte Blick’ (A fresh look) exhibition, which took place between January and April 1987 in Martin-Gropius-Bau exhibition hall next to the ‘Topography of Terror’ museum in central Berlin.
-The dimensions of the sculpture did not meet the space limitations and was placed outside the museum.
+Serra created it for the ‘Der Unverbrauchte Blick’ (A fresh look) exhibition, which took place between January and April 1987 in the Martin-Gropius-Bau exhibition hall next to the ‘Topography of Terror’ museum in central Berlin.
+The dimensions of the sculpture did not meet the space limitations and it was placed outside the museum.
 At the end of the exhibition, the Senate decided to buy Serra’s work and it was the architect’s choice to place it next to the Philharmonie, though it was initially placed next to the Brandenburg Gates.
 Serra was interested in space and Hans Scharoun’s creation, rather than in the commemoration of WWII victims.
 The public protested such a decision and only then did the local authorities make up their minds to turn Serra’s sculpture, renamed ‘Berlin junction’ into a memorial.